Introduction

 4. Embracing Renewable Energy for Charging and Manufacturing

 The environmental advantages of electric vehicles are greatly enhanced when they use renewable energy sources.
-Even though charging EVs using electricity from fossil-fueled power plants emits fewer greenhouse gases compared to ICE vehicles, it is still additive to greenhouse gases in the aggregate.
+Even when EVs are charged using electricity from fossil-fuelled power plants, they still produce fewer greenhouse gases than ICE vehicles—though the emissions are not eliminated.

 Therefore, the charging infrastructure must pull more electricity from clean energy sources to achieve maximum sustainability.
 Other sustainable options available at the manufacturing level are for automakers to reduce their emissions footprint by using renewable energy to power production plants.

 Tesla, BMW, and the like are incorporating solar and wind energy into their production; what is more, they are establishing a precedent for the industry to be cleaner.
-It could also make car ownership even more sustainable for individuals by putting solar panels at home to charge an EV or using renewable energy, public, or workplace chargers.
+Car ownership becomes even more sustainable when individuals charge EVs using home solar panels or renewable-energy-powered public or workplace chargers.

 Also Read: Scrap Car Removal Laws Across Canadian Provinces: What to Expect